wavefrontHQ/docs/pages/doc/integrations_log_data.md

 ## Sending Log Data to a Wavefront Proxy With Filebeat

-This section describes how to send log data to a Wavefront proxy using Filebeat.
+You can send log data to a Wavefront proxy using Filebeat.

 The Wavefront proxy automatically assigns metrics a **source** according to the machine that sent corresponding log data.
 This is done with Filebeat host metadata&mdash;so each host should be able to resolve its own hostname; otherwise the IP address is used.